KhanhGia-HaUI/Working-Libraries/README.md

 ## Installation

-Install the TypeScript Script along with the TypeScript in NodeJS
+Install the TypeScript Script along with TypeScript modules in NodeJS

 ```bash
 npm i typescript